 We charge no custodian fees and we tend to use no-load mutual funds to save clients fees and expenses.
 Clients who choose to invest with Guggenheim Funds and clients who choose to invest with Pro Funds pay no additional fees BUT if they maintain an IRA account at either of these two entities, they get charged an annual \$15.00 IRA maintenance fee directly by the entity.
 We get none of that money.
-Clients who choose to invest at TD Ameritrade may pay a brokerage fee in and out of a particular security or mutual fund if it is not on their list of "transaction free" securities.
-That list changes daily and can be obtained by contacting TD Ameritrade.
-Online transaction fees vary at TD Ameritrade which is now owned by Schwab.
+Clients who choose to invest at Charles Schwab may pay a brokerage fee in and out of a particular security or mutual fund if it is not on their list of "transaction free" securities.
+That list changes daily and can be obtained by contacting Charles Schwab.
+Online transaction fees vary at Charles Schwab.
 Options, closed end funds, broker assisted transactions, etc. can result in a higher transaction fee depending on their current schedule of fees which is posted on their website.
-Go to TD Ameritrade.com.
-We can use any brokerage service the client chooses besides TD Ameritrade.
+Go to Schwab.com.
+We can use any brokerage service the client chooses.
 Each has fees and expenses posted on their website.
 We get none of that transaction money.